This mod is not known to work with the latest version of Kerbal Space Program. Proceed with caution.

 Maneuver Node Evolved adds several features to the stock maneuver node that are meant to make life a little easier.

-There are four separate components of the addon, each affecting different areas of maneuver node interaction.
+There are five separate components of the addon, each affecting different areas of maneuver node interaction.
 The in-game settings menu can be used to adjust and/or disable these functions.

 From the start, when you click on the orbit path to create a new maneuver node, this will automatically scan the region around where you clicked, identifying any areas of interest and adding those to the popup as new buttons to create the maneuver node.
 Possible points of interest to snap the maneuver node to are: Apoapsis, Periapsis, Equatorial Ascending and Descending Nodes (disabled at extremely low inclination orbits), Target Relative Ascending and Descending Nodes, and Target Closest Approach Points.
 The amount of tolerance for how far away one of these points can be from the point you selected on the orbit path can be adjusted in the settings menu (the Eq. nodes have a slightly higher tolerance because there is no corresponding map node).